puma13992/cinematography/README.md

 ### Returning user goals

-- As a (returning) user, I can register for an account so that I can login after registration.
+- As a (returning) user, I can sign up for an account so that I can sign in after registration.
-- As a returning user, I can login to my registered account.
+- As a returning user, I can sign in to my registered account.
-- As a returning user, I can log out of my registered account.
+- As a returning user, I can sign out of my registered account.
-- As a returning user, I can edit the content of my profile.
+- As a returning user, I can edit the content and picture of my profile.
+- As a returning user, I can change my password if I'm logged in.
-- As a returning user I can add, edit and delete movies and glossary entries.
+- As a returning user I can add, edit and delete movies and glossary items.
 - As a returning user I can add movies to my wishlist.
 - As a returning user, I can delete movies from my wishlist.
-- As a returning user, I can add, edit and delete comments on other movies.
+- As a returning user, I can add, edit and delete comments on movies.
-- As a returning user, I can search for and filter movies.
+- As a returning user, I can search for movies.
+- As a returning user, I can search filter movies by genre categories.
 - As a returning user I can visit other profiles.

 ## Agile methodology